dhalsimax/dsf2flac/README.md

 Updated conversion tool for DSD files

-This tool is a fork from https://code.google.com/archive/p/dsf2flac/
+This tool is a fork from https://code.google.com/archive/p/dsf2flac/ Wav file writing from AudioFile.h is a modified version from https://github.com/adamstark/AudioFile

+I wish many thanks to all the authors involved in such tool.
+For me this is the only free way to play DSD256 files on my dac without getting mad.

 Support conversion from dsf or dff to wav files via DoP.
-DSD256 is also supported by converting source dsf or dff to a DoP stream encapsulated in a wav file 705600hz 24 bit (flac does not support sample rates above 655350).
+DSD256 is supported by converting source dsf or dff to a DoP stream encapsulated in a 2 channels wav file 705600hz, 24 bit as flac actually does not support sample rates above 655350.

 # Compiling